asu-cis-capstone/raw33/README.md

 #Features Currently in Progress

 1. Create tabs for the about us and faq sectons.
-2. Shopping cart.
+2. Shopping cart - edit payment type to only paypal
-3. Product information (waiting on more info from company)
+3. Product information and pictures (waiting on more info from company)
+4. Google calendar to link to social events
+5. Subscription email to promote products and sales